Santosh-Gupta/BookCrossingsRecommender/README.md

 The BookCrossingsTraining.ipynb notebook explores and filters the raw data.
 All ratings below a '6' are removed since we only want to group books where the reader had an enjoyable experience (since the embeddings will be used for recommendations).
 I would prefer to filter ratings below a 7 or 8 but due to the low volume of data, I tried to preserve as many data points as possible.
 All books and users that appear less than 2 times are also removed.
 Again, I would prefer to have a higher filter but I was trying to preserve as many data points as possible.

+The BookCrossingsTraining.ipynb notebook creates batches of inputs and labels and then trains the embeddings using Tensorflow.

+The BookCrossingsAnalyzeEmbeddings.ipynb notebook looks at the similarity for some of the embeddings to see how it works as a recommender, then looks at a TSNE map of the embeddings.